runic-inc/patchwork-docs/pdk/pdk.md

 ##### Client-side: Query the Leaderboard

-To query the leaderboard from the client-side, use the `getLeaderboard` function provided by the Runic Node leaderboard API.
+To query the leaderboard from the client-side, use the `getLeaderboard` function provided by the Patchwork Node leaderboard API.

 ```javascript
 // Fetch the leaderboard data from the server